Chattenden

 Chattenden is a village within the civil parish of Hoo, which is within the unitary authority of Medway, Kent, England.
-It was, until 1998, part of Kent and is still ceremonially associated via the Lieutenancies Act.
+It was, until 1 April 1998, part of Kent and is still ceremonially associated via the Lieutenancies Act.
 The A228 goes through the village.

 Etymology

-The first datable attestation of the name Chattenden is in 1281, as Chattindone, alongside other early spellings such as Chetindunam, Chatendune, and Chetyndone.
+The first datable attestation of the name Chattenden is in October 1281, as Chattindone, alongside other early spellings such as Chetindunam, Chatendune, and Chetyndone.
 Scholars agree that the final syllable comes from the Old English word dūn ("hill"), but the origin of the rest of the name is debated.
 A personal name, *Ceatta, followed by the Old English place-name-forming suffix -ing, has been suggested, in which case the name meant "hill at Ceatta's place".
 Since the people of nearby Chatham were known as the Cēthǣmas, *Cēthǣmadūn ("the hill of the people of Chatham") is possible.

 However 21st-century scholars have tended to think that the initial element of the word (as in Chatham itself) is the Common Brittonic word whose modern Welsh reflex is coed ("woodland"), referring to Great Chattenden Wood, followed by Old English ing.
 This wood-name may also be attested in the names of Upchat Road and Lochat Road.
 If so, the Old English name meant "hill at [the place called] Chat."

 Geography and ecology

 Turning left on the A228 on the brow of Four Elms Hill leads onto Kitchener Road, that eventually leads itself to Chattenden Woods and Lodge Hill, designated as an SSSI, due to the diversity of insects, birds, plants and trees found there.
 To the south of Chattenden is Towerhill Wood, also known as Coxham Wood, with has public footpaths that lead into Lower Upnor, where the Arethusa Venture Centre and the Medway Yacht Club are located.

-Along the A228, which becomes the Ratcliffe Highway in Chattenden, was once a pub known as 'The Old George' that was located next to the Jet petrol station.
+Along the A228, which becomes the Ratcliffe Highway in Chattenden, was once a public house known as 'The Old George' that was located next to the Jet petrol station.
 The Old George was constructed from 15 February to 12 November 1847.
 The Chattenden Recreation Ground that was located adjacent to Elm Avenue had an Armada Beacon erected next to the Pavilion for the Fire Over England Festival and Armada Day 1988, which was also called the Armada 400.
 It was celebrated in the United Kingdom from 17 to 21 October 1988.
-Where the Chattenden Recreation Ground used to be is now houses.
+The recreation ground is now a housing estate.